These seven rewards of sobriety are felt as soon as a month after the decision to quit alcohol or illicit drugs.

 Developing Empathy and Compassion

-Once you get in touch with the worse parts of yourself and you’ve started working on self-forgiveness, you begin to forgive others too.
+Once you get in touch with the worst parts of yourself and you’ve started working on self-forgiveness, you begin to forgive others too.
 Addiction can have its roots in trauma and adverse childhood experiences.

 These negative experiences can include neglect and abuse, often by persons who were supposed to show love and kindness.